HESA Shahed 136: Deployment

+Because of the portability of the launch frame and drone assembly, the entire unit can be mounted on the back of any military or commercial truck.
+The aircraft is launched on rails at a slight upward angle with initial rocket launch assistance.
+The rocket is jettisoned immediately after launch, whereupon the drone's conventional piston engine takes over.

 Geran-2

 Geran-2 is the name of the weapon in Russian service and later versions manufactured in Russia.
 Russia has significantly hardened and upgraded the Geran-2 from the Iranian design over many iterations, and has become independent of Iran in its development and manufacturing.

-By October 2022, a Times of Israel correspondent noted that the Iranian navigation system made from civilian components had been replaced with a Russian manufactured flight control unit and microprocessors, using the Russian GLONASS satellite navigation system rather than US civilian grade GPS, seemingly improving its loitering munition capability.
+In October 2022, a Times of Israel correspondent noted that the Iranian navigation system made from civilian components had been replaced with a Russian manufactured flight control unit and microprocessors, using the Russian GLONASS satellite navigation system rather than US civilian grade GPS, seemingly improving its loitering munition capability.
 Geran-2 has labeling and paint color matching Russian rather than Iranian munitions, some painted black for night operations.
 No cameras or short-range sensors were noted in 2022.

-By November 2022, Russia and Iran had agreed to the Russian manufacture of the munition, with Iran exporting key components.
+In November 2022, Russia and Iran had agreed to the Russian manufacture of the munition, with Iran exporting key components.
 The Russian manufacturing facility is in the Alabuga Special Economic Zone, Tatarstan, with a target of building 6,000 Geran-2s by summer 2025.

 In July 2023, UK based Conflict Armament Research studied the remains of two Geran-2s used in Ukraine, concluding they were a new variant manufactured in Russia.
 They found "major differences in the airframe construction and in the internal units" compared to earlier examples studied, including a fuselage now made of fiberglass over woven carbon fiber rather than lightweight honeycomb.
 A third of the components showed manufacturing dates from 2020 to 2023, and three Russian components showed dates from January to March 2023.
 Twelve components showed dates after the start of the invasion in February 2022.
 Some internal modules were the same as in other Russian weapon systems, including the Kometa satellite navigation module.
+In December 2023, the Ukrainian National Agency on Corruption Prevention stated that the Russian-produced Geran-2 included 55 parts made in the United States, 15 from China, 13 from Switzerland, and 6 from Japan.

 The Russian-manufactured Geran-2 is believed to have a "state-of-art antenna interference suppression" system that suppresses jamming of the satellite navigation position signal, designed by Iran using seven transceivers for input and an FPGA and three microcontrollers to analyse and suppress any electronic warfare emissions.